MAIF/otoroshi/manual/src/main/paradox/how-to-s/secure-an-app-with-jwt-verifiers.md

   'http://myservice.oto.tools:8080'
 ```

 This should output a json with `authorization` in headers field.
-His value is exactly the same as the passed token.
+Its value is exactly the same as the passed token.

 ```json
 {